 The domestic fowl by nature is a wary, shy animal with limited ability and short-term flexibility.
 However, in the longer term, it displays a good ability to adapt to different circumstances and changing conditions.
 It has excellent vision and hearing, but its other senses tend to be poorly developed.
 In the wild state it lives on the jungle floor in a thick forest habitat and its behaviour tends to fit into that niche.
 Here it uses the ground space for foraging, dust bathing and nesting.
-At night it perches in the trees as a protection measure against ground predators.
-A number of these behaviour activities are innate (inborn) and it is believed that inability to carry them out may lead to a state of frustration.
+At night it perches in the trees for protection against ground predators.
+A number of these behaviour activities are innate (inborn) and it is believed that the inability to carry them out may lead to a state of frustration.

 Fowls are a gregarious species with an elaborate social behaviour based on a definite group structure when kept in flocks.
-They maintain personal space by communication by postural changes.
+They maintain personal space by communication via postural changes.
 Important signals are associated with the position of the head and the relative angles of the head and the body to other birds.
 They maintain contact with flock mates by sight up to intermediate distances and by vocal communication at longer distances or if out of sight.
 The wild and/or feral male establishes a territory with his harem.
 Subordinate, unattached males occupy the same territory so long as they adopt a subordinate relationship to the dominant male.
-However, these subordinate males do most crowing while the dominant male suppresses all hens fighting in the vicinity.
+However, these subordinate males do most of the crowing while the dominant male suppresses all hens fighting in the vicinity.

 The hen is a seasonal breeder and is secretive about its nesting site.
-It lays on a 23 to 26 hour cycle producing up to 10-15 eggs before incubating them with only one major daily break for feeding and plumage care.
-The male mates regularly with the hen and acts as an escort to and from the nest.
+It lays on a 23 to 26 hour cycle and produces up to 10-15 eggs before incubating them constantly with only one major daily break for feeding and plumage care.
+The male mates regularly with the hen and also acts as an escort to and from the nest.
 On hatching, the chickens rapidly imprint (bond) onto the hen.
 They move about with her, initially staying quite close and are brooded very often.
 As they grow and their need for brooding diminishes they range further and further from the hen.
 Her brood remain living on the ground until the chickens are about 6 weeks of age when the hen re-commences to roost, encouraging the chickens to join her.
 When the chickens are about 10 to 12 weeks old she starts the weaning process by driving the chickens from her.
-When they are weaned by about 16 to 18 weeks the hen rejoins the harem and the chickens join the juvenile flock.
+When they are weaned by about 16 to 18 weeks the hen re-joins the harem and the chickens join the juvenile flock.